cheliu-computation/IMITATE-TMI2024/README.md

 ```
 pip install -r requirements.txt
 ```
-All experiments are implemented on A100 GPU.
+All experiments are implemented on 8 A100 GPUs.

 ### Pre-train Dataset downloading
 Datasets we used are as follows: